hv15/sshprint/README.md

 ------

-In order to use the script, you need to have [ZSH](http://www.zsh.org/) and an ssh client (OpenSSH `ssh`).
+In order to use the script, you need to have [ZSH](http://www.zsh.org/) and an SSH client (e.g. OpenSSH `ssh`).
 Additionally, the remote server needs to have the `lpr` and `lpstat` programs installed and access to at least one printer.

 ### Config